spatialos/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 | `eventTimestamp`   | float   | The timestamp of the event, in unix time. |
 | `eventAttributes`  | dict    | Anything else relating to this particular event will be captured in this attribute as a nested JSON dictionary. |

-**Keys should always be camelCase**, whereas values snake_case whenever appropriate.
-The idea is that all **root keys of the dictionary** are **always present for any event**.
+- **Keys should always be camelCase**, whereas values snake_case whenever appropriate.
+The idea is that all root keys of the dictionary are always present for any event.
 Anything custom to a particular event should be nested within eventAttributes.
 If there is nothing to nest it should be an empty dict (but still present).

-In case a server-side event is triggered around a player (vs. AI), always make sure the playerId (or characterId) is captured within eventAttributes.
+- In case a server-side event is triggered around a player (vs. AI), always make sure the playerId (or characterId) is captured within eventAttributes.
 Else you will have no way of knowing which player the event belonged to.
 For client-side events, as long as there is at least one event which pairs up the playerId with the client's sessionId (e.g. `login`), we can always backtrack which other client-side events belonged to a specific player.

-Finally, note that playerId is not a root field of our events, because it will not always be present for any event (e.g. AI induced events, client-side events pre-login, etc.).
+    + playerId is not a root field of our events, because it will not always be present for any event (e.g. AI induced events, client-side events pre-login, etc.).
+- Each event will contain **analyticsEnvironment** (~ endpoint used to write event into GCS) & **eventEnvironment** (~ environment the event originated from).
+Generally they should be the same: the Production endpoint being used in Production, etc. You could implement a fallback system which tries the current environment's endpoint first, followed by other environments' endpoints in case of outage.
+You could for instance even use the staging endpoint to write into the `production/` directory by setting the URL parameter `analytics_environment` to `production`.
+However, we generally do not advise this, as your staging endpoint might have changes that could pollute the data it places alongside production data.

 #### (2.1.3) - Instrumentation Tips